-A former Newton elementary school teacher has been sentenced to 45 in federal prison for his involvement in an online child pornography forum whose members promoted sexual assault of children under 12 and used various techniques to evade law enforcement detection, according to prosecutors, and as reported by the Newton TAB and Boston Globe.
+A former elementary school educator from Newton, Massachusetts, has been handed a 45-year sentence in a federal correctional facility for his role in an online forum dedicated to child pornography.
+The members of this forum encouraged sexual abuse of children younger than 12 and employed tactics to dodge law enforcement, as noted by both the Newton TAB and the Boston Globe.

-David Ettlinger, 35, of Brighton, Mass. was sentenced in a Louisiana federal court on Tuesday.
-He pleaded guilty in August 2012 to the charge of engaging in a child exploitation enterprise in connection with his membership in the Dreamboard Child Exploitation bulletin board.
+David Ettlinger, a 35-year-old resident of Brighton, Mass., received his sentence in a federal court in Louisiana earlier this week.
+He had admitted guilt in August 2012 to the offense of participating in a child exploitation venture, linked to his involvement in the Dreamboard Child Exploitation online board.

-Evidence obtained during the investigation of Dreamboard revealed that at least 38 children across the world had been sexually abused at the hands of members of the group.
+Investigations into the Dreamboard forum uncovered evidence that at least 38 children worldwide had been sexually exploited by members of the network.

 No set date exists for the commencement of Ettlinger’s state trials in Massachusetts.
 Representatives from both the Middlesex and Suffolk district attorney offices stated that they have been awaiting the conclusion of the federal case to proceed with their respective charges.